CAT CLINIC INFORMATION AND CONSENT FORM

 - If your cat has been exposed to mouse bait they should not have surgery as these rodenticides prevent blood clotting and your cat could suffer from a fatal bleeding event.

-- Your cat will receive injectable anesthesia/sedative and local freezing for neuters; gas anesthetic for spays; 120mls of subcutaneous fluids and injectable postoperative pain medication (metacam and/or buprenorphine slow release).
+- Your cat will receive injectable anesthesia/sedative, local freezing for neuters, gas anesthetic for spays, 120mls of subcutaneous fluids and injectable postoperative pain medication.

 - Spay incisions need to be checked daily for 7 days for signs of redness, discharge and swelling.
 Neuter incisions need to be checked daily for 3 days.
 If you have any concerns with the incisions please contact your regular veterinarian.

 - Cats must not lick or chew at their surgery sites.
-Please purchase a cone at PetSmart or your vet if you need to.
+Please purchase ecollar or surgery suit as needed.

 - Cats can be fed at discharge.
 If your cat is not eating and drinking within 24 hrs of surgery please call your veterinarian.